What are use classes?

 Uses that don’t fall within a specific class under the legislation are referred to as ‘sui generis’.

-Note that in England, from 1 August 2021, Class MA allows for the change of use from commercial business and service use (Class E) to residential use (Class C3) subject to prior approval from the local planning authority and certain restrictions being complied with (eg the building being in commercial, business and service use for 2 years and being vacant for 3 continuous months prior to the application).
+In England, Class MA allows for the change of use from commercial business and service use (Class E) to residential use (Class C3) via prior approval from the local planning authority, when certain restrictions are complied with (eg the building having been in commercial, business, or service use for two years prior).

 To carry out certain types of activity on a premise will additionally require a licence (separate to use classes).
 Examples include: